Overview

 the measurement lines.

-- Some students classify all visible waves as transverse.
+- Some you classify all visible waves as transverse.
 Use sound as the counterexample and revisit

 particle motion.